 While responding to the COVID-19 outbreak requires us to separate physically, it takes us coming together figuratively to successfully combat the virus.
 We all play key roles organizationally and individually.
 As we face change that is disrupting how we live, work and go about business, the Agile principles we rely on in the tech world provide guidelines for transforming how we operate and surviving the disruption of the COVID-19 pandemic.

-Our experts will discuss how to ensure your teams are tactically set up for success, how to keep your corporate culture and even how to accelerate productivity.
-Register here.
+Our experts discuss how to ensure your teams are tactically set up for success, how to keep your corporate culture and even how to accelerate productivity.
+Watch Now.